The Ragdoll Breed

 Coats and Patterns at Darling Dollcats

-Here at the Dollcats Ragdoll breeding program we focus on Seal and Blue coat colors, featuring exquisite mitted and bicolor patterns.
-Our Seal coats display gorgeous brown tones, while the Blue coats exhibit sophisticated gray hues.
+Here at the Dollcats Ragdoll breeding program we have focused on Seal and Blue coat colors, featuring exquisite mitted and bicolor patterns.
+Our Seal coats display gorgeous black and brown tones, while the Blue coats exhibit sophisticated gray hues.
 The bicolor pattern includes a lovely white upside-down "V" across the face, and mitted cats are adorned with charming white mitted paws and chin and a dramatic blooming of color across their face starting with their nose as a focal point.
 Both patterns display pointed traits including colored ears and tail, and shading up the limbs.
+Starting in 2026 we will begin offering lynx variation in both of these colors in patterns adding additional variety.
+Lynx is faint striping throughout the colored points.
+In addition to lynx we will begin offering the new color varieties of red, cream, and tortie as well.